makahn64/top/README.md

 - Write unit and e2e tests for bonus points.

+## Deep Linking
+The project only uses URL scheme linking as opposed to Universal linking.
+I would normally do Universal, but it requires setting up a back-end to handle such links on the web.

+The URL Scheme prefix is `tlb://`.

+To test the deep link from the command line:

+`xcrun simctl openurl booted tlb://post/[postId]`

 ## Support on Various iOS Devices

 ### iPhone 4 through iPhone 11